PraseodymiumSpike/Battalion-Ideas/Battalions/Great Worm.md

 * could Move or Capture to Spaces labeled "x" without Leaping
 * could Move or Capture to Spaces labeled "y" through an adjacent Space labeled "x", which it could not Leap to
 ### Claw
-Moves and Captures 1 Space Forwards or Sideways along Rook Lines, Moves without Capturing or Leaping 2 Spaces Forwards if the intervening Space is empty
+Moves and Captures 1 Space along Rook Lines, Moves without Capturing or Leaping 2 Spaces Forwards along a Rook Line if the intervening Space is empty

-En Passant: can be Captured *en passant* as if it were a Medieval Pawn whenever it Moves 2 Squares straight Forwards without Capturing
+En Passant: can be Captured *en passant* as if it were a Medieval Pawn whenever it Moves 2 Spaces using the ability described
 ### Talon
 Moves and Captures up to 4 Spaces along Rook Lines or up to 3 Spaces along Bishop Lines, Moves and Captures 3 Spaces along Rook Lines followed by 1 Space in the same general direction along Bishop Lines, Moves and Captures 2 Spaces along Bishop Lines followed by 1 Space in the same general direction along Rook Lines